 2023 stats: 752 yds, 8 TD, 4.4 avg, 26 rec, 308 reYD, 2 reTD

-I was going back and forth between Carson Beck, Drew Allar (Penn State), Jalen Milroe (Alabama), and Conner Weigman (TAMU).
-Ultimately, I landed on the Georgia signal caller for my final QB spot.
+I debated Quinn Ewers, Drew Allar (Penn State), Jalen Milroe (Alabama), and Conner Weigman (TAMU) for my final quarterback spot.
+Ultimately, I chose the Texas signal caller.

 The 19-year-old broke out this season with 48 receptions for 668 yards and four scores– highlighted by his season-saving touchdown in the back of the end zone against Auburn.